 Building an emergency fund is an essential first step toward financial wellness.

-Type “emergency savings” into Google, and you’ll find hundreds of articles on the subject that all promote the same general message: you should save and maintain roughly 6 months’ worth of income for unexpected expenses.
+Type “emergency savings” into Google, and you’ll find hundreds of articles that all promote the same general message: you should save and maintain roughly six months’ worth of income for unexpected expenses.
 By doing so, you’ll be better prepared to weather a home or car repair, a medical bill or maybe even a job loss without having to dip into your investments or live on credit.

 For all the uncertainty associated with life in the military, unexpected expenses – and the financial instability that comes with them – may actually be less likely.
-Historically, job security in the military is greater and the comprehensive coverage provided to service members protects them from unexpected medical bills.
+Historically, job security in the military is greater and the comprehensive coverage provided to service members protects them from unexpected bills.
 That means you may not need to park as much money in your emergency savings account as your civilian counterparts – which could give you a head start on investing for the goals that are important to you.

-How much, then, should you keep in your emergency savings?
+How much, then, should military families keep in emergency savings?

-Once you decide on your emergency savings goal, figure out how much money you can allot to the goal each month and set up an automatic deduction from your pay check.
-And when you hit your goal, don’t stop saving altogether.
-By continually replenishing your account, you’ll be better prepared when you inevitably have to dip into it.
+Once you decide on the emergency fund goal that makes sense to your family and military career, figure out how much money you can allot each month and set up an automatic deduction from your paycheck.
+And when you hit your goal, you can turn your attention to more long-term priorities such as saving for your child’s college education or your own retirement .

 First Command Financial Advisors can work with you one-on-one to put together a comprehensive financial plan that includes immediate objectives such as emergency savings as well as priorities well into the future.
 There is no required net worth, and financial plans are complimentary for active duty service members.
 Get started with a Financial Advisor today.

 Answer just a few simple questions and — If we determine that you can benefit from working with us — we’ll put you in touch with a First Command Advisor to create your personalized financial plan.
 There’s no obligation, and no cost for active duty military service members and their immediate families.